aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/task-views/_index.md

 {{% alert color="primary" %}}

 Aspose.Tasks API supports rendering project tasks to a variety of formats, such as PDF.
-Task usage can be rendered using Aspose.Tasks' PresentationFormat with different timescale settings like Days, ThirdofMonths and Months.
+Task usage can be rendered using Aspose.Tasks' PresentationFormat with different timescale settings like Days, ThirdOfMonths and Months.

 {{% /alert %}}
 ## **Rendering Task Usage View**